BLESSED TRINITY LAY CARMELITE COMMUNITY

 Since becoming a Carmelite, I have become more attached.
 The more I learn, the more I realize how many attachments I have.

 Since becoming a Carmelite, I do fewer good things.
 A Carmelite hermit told me we can do many good things, but unless they are God's will for us, they are not the best things.
 Being mindful of the best things gives me focus.
-That does not mean I do not ignore good things completely, "for common sense is the guide of the virtues."
+That does not mean I ignore good things completely, "for common sense is the guide of the virtues."
 (Rule of St Albert, 24)

 Carmel is an ancient path followed by doctors and saints of the Church.
 It is a journey of love, intimacy, community, and service.
 It is a wonderful Catholic vocation for laity.